embeddedkafka/embedded-kafka/README.md

 # scalatest-embedded-kafka
-A library that provides an in-memory Kafka broker to run your ScalaTest specs against.
+A library that provides an in-memory Kafka instance to run your tests against.

+*As of version 1.1.1 the library is not dependent anymore on ScalaTest and won't transitively ScalaTest into your build*

 Inspired by https://github.com/chbatey/kafka-unit